 Courts in the adult jurisdiction have to do this for all custodial sentences, fines of 10 penalty units or more and aggregate fines of 20 penalty units or more.
 The Children’s Court also has to do this for all youth justice centre orders or youth residential centre orders, and for youth attendance orders.

 For adult offenders, the court only needs to indicate the sentence that it would have imposed (but for the guilty plea) in relation to the overall sentence and any non-parole period.
-If the offender is sentenced for more than one offence at the same time, the court does not need to indicate the sentence that it would have imposed for each individual charge.
+If the offender is sentenced for more than one offence at the same time, the court does not need to indicate the sentence that would have been imposed for each individual charge.

-In the Children’s Court, however, the magistrate must specify the sentence that would have been imposed for each individual charge.
+In the Children’s Court, the magistrate must specify the sentence that would have been imposed for each individual charge.

 Sentence indications allow offenders to obtain a broad indication of the sentence that they would likely face if they pleaded guilty to the offences.

 In the higher courts, an accused can apply for a sentence indication at any point in the proceedings after filing of an indictment (written charges).
 The accused can only apply for a sentence indication if the prosecution consents.

 If the judge agrees to give a sentence indication, they are given an agreed summary of the facts and any other relevant material.
 The judge then indicates whether they would be likely to impose an immediate custodial sentence if the accused pleads guilty at that point.

-In the Magistrates’ Court, a sentence indication may be given at any time during proceedings and includes an indication of:
+In the Magistrates’ Court, a sentence indication may be given at any time during proceedings.
+This includes an indication of: